oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

    Avoid having two RMAN backup jobs running simultaneously (the existing one and the one initiated by Zero Downtime Migration).

    If archive logs were to be deleted on the source database, and these archive logs are needed by Zero Downtime Migration to synchronize the target cloud database, then these files should be restored so that Zero Downtime Migration can continue the migration process.

+   Thre is no existing RMAN backup strategy for the source database that we have configured in this lab , so this can be ignored.

 Please *proceed to the next lab*.